 This Arc’s National Policy Matters edition explores how Social Security, Supplemental Security Income (SSI), and Medicare and Medicaid related health insurance operates, the vital support they provide, and current policy proposals that may impact people with I/DD and their families.

-The latest changes to Social Security.
+The latest changes to Social Security, including an increase in the cost-of-living adjustment.

 SSA’s official checklist to help you complete the online Disability application.